ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

     peak torque high up in the rev range.
 - Your typical design will have each cylinder offset by 180deg.
   - Thus, your firing interval is an even 180deg.
-  - This should have perfect primary balance, like the inline twin.
+  - This should have perfect primary reciprocating balance, like the inline twin.
   - I believe you can eliminate the rocking, if the cylinders are at 0deg, 180deg, 540deg, 360deg.
 They should have no moment about their center of mass.
+    - The firing order is thus: 1-3-4-2.
+    - You could easily design an engine which fires 1-2-4-3, which has been done.
+I think it would basically give the same result.
   - I believe you will still have secondary imbalance.
 This should be doubled.
     - I believe balance shafts are used on higher displacement engines